Project Gamma Card Game Rules Document

 Speed

-• All ∞ speed effects are always placed above and resolved before any non ∞ speed effects.
-No player can take actions while they are in Dream, and they do not affect which player is or becomes the active player.
+• ∞ speed cards can be played during combat and can be played while there are other cards/effects already in dream.
+All ∞ speed cards and effects are always placed above and resolved before any non ∞ speed effects.
+No player can take actions while they are in Dream, and they do not affect which player is or becomes the active player (if you play an ∞, you remain the active player and can continue playing cards).

 • Taking any action slower than ∞ speed causes the other player to become the active player.